Homepage

 school aims to be a thriving community with shared values and aspirations.
 The Bible teaches us that ‘though we are many, we form one body.’
 (Romans 12:5).
 We seek to make the world a better place through developing a spirit of community in our school family and also to be outward looking as we embrace relationships with schools in other areas of the world.
 We ask ‘who is my neighbour?’
 (Luke 10:29) and learn global answers, exploring the wider world around us.
 It teaches us to be kind, empathetic future citizens of the world.

-THE HUNGRY CATERPILLARS AND SHINING STARS HAVE ENJOYED THEIR TRIP TO CHATSWORTH FARM!
+THE SHINING STARS ENJOYED THEIR VILLAGE TRAIL!

 See all of our videos on our Vimeo channel